bdilbeck/Python-Cybersecurity-for-Beginners-YT-Series-/README.md

 8/5/2023 - Blair Dilbeck - The firewall script is now capable of sending emails to a specified user to alert them when a Nimda Worm packet is detected.
 * New Goal: Create a visual interface for the firewall script via Flask.

+8/14/2023 - Blair Dilbeck - The firewall script can now connect to the Flask app on app.py but the information transfer is not yet dynamic on either end.